Coronavirus – What is it?

 Generally, coronavirus can cause more severe symptoms in people with weakened immune systems, older people, and those with long-term conditions like diabetes, cancer and chronic lung disease.
 This clearly includes many individuals who are in care homes or are being supported to live at home.
 The older population is therefore a particular community of concern.

 Novel coronavirus (COVID-19) is a new strain of the virus.
 It is also simply called coronavirus.
-Currently, there is no vaccine and no specific treatment for infection with the virus.
+Initially, there was no vaccine and no specific treatment for infection with the virus, but thankfully progress has been made and effective vaccines are now available.

 How can we protect ourselves?